 - Transport yourself to another world with the mystical landscape of the Moon Valley

-- Gawk at the mesmerizing white expanse of the Salt flats of Uyuni, a photographer's paradise
+- Marvel at the mesmerizing white expanse of the Salt flats of Uyuni, a photographer's paradise

 Day 1 La Paz Arrival in La Paz.
 Overnight at ATIX.

 Day 2 La Paz City tour of La Paz, taking in the Witches’ Market, a cable car ride over the capital, and the Museum of Ethnography and Folklore.
 Table reservation at Ali Pacha.
 Choose from a selection of afternoon activities like a visit to Moon Valley or Salar Art Gallery.
 Overnight at ATIX.

 Day 3 La Paz - Lake Titicaca Transfer to Copacabana on the edge of Lake Titicaca.
 Cruise to Sun Island and hike to Pilkocaina temple.
 Dinner and overnight at Ecolodge La Estancia.

 Day 4 Lake Titicaca - La Paz Visit the Inca Grand Stairs and Sacred Fountain then have lunch and visit a handicraft market.
 Visit Moon Island before a transfer back to La Paz.
 Dinner at acclaimed restaurant Gustu.
 Overnight ATIX.

 Day 7 Uyuni - La Paz Visit to Galaxy and Devil's Cave in Uyuni.
 Domestic flight to La Paz.
 Departure via international flight

 An English-speaking Aracari representative will greet you at your international arrival with a customized welcome pack, complete with a booklet of your trip itinerary and other useful information.
 You will then be whisked off to your hotel in La Paz and assisted with all check-in procedures.
 Once you have settled in, your guide will pay a visit to go over your program while you enjoy a light lunch.